wlonk/arcadia/rules/magic.rst

 When a character goes to cast a spell, they have two options: either they ask a fairy to do the magic for them, or they risk casting the spell themselves.
-In the former case, it is necessary simply to find a fairy, and use the :ref:`petition`.
+In the former case, it is necessary simply to find a fairy, and use the rules for :ref:`petition`.

 The latter case, though, is where things get interesting.